jameslmoss/PoE-Launcher/readme.txt

 ## Settings Menu Options:
 - AutoLoad the target program on Startup (checked=on, unchecked=off)
 - AutoClose the target program on Exit (checked=on, unchecked=off)
-- AutoSet Process Level on Startup of the target program on Startup (checked=on, unchecked=off)
+- AutoSet the target program process level on Startup (checked=on, unchecked=off)
 - AutoTweak the target program window on Startup (checked=on, unchecked=off)

 ## Hidden features and Hotkeys: